When Your Client Asks for a Hiring Report and You're Still Building It in Excel

 Why Hiring Accuracy is More Important than Hiring Efficiency.

 I recently had a conversation with a Talent Acquisition Leader that left me shocked.
-While talking about how important it is to hire the right person, I sensed an alarming degree of indifference around hiring accuracy altogether.
-I understand this is not top of mind for everyone, but this was coming from the Director of Talent Acquisition for a Fortune 5,000 company.
+While discussing strategies to improve hiring accuracy and the balance between hiring efficiency and hiring accuracy in high-volume recruitment, I sensed an alarming degree of indifference around hiring accuracy altogether.

-The Top 2 People Analytics Metrics Your Company Needs
+The Top 2 Hiring Metrics Your Company Needs To Track

 Now more than ever, human resources teams are expected to create tangible value for the business—from hiring and retaining talent to performance management to leadership development and more.
 People analytics are key to helping HR teams meet the demands of today’s business landscape.